uwdata/arquero/docs/api/verbs.md

 Perform an [anti-join](https://en.wikipedia.org/wiki/Relational_algebra#Antijoin), filtering the left table to only rows that do *not* match a row in the right table.

+Similar to the [filter](#filter) verb, the resulting table provides a filtered view over the original data; no data copy is made.
+To create a table that copies only anti-joined data to new data structures, call [reify](#reify) on the output table.

 * *other*: The other (right) table to join with.
-* *on* * *on*: The join criteria for matching table rows.
+* *on*: The join criteria for matching table rows.
 If unspecified, the values of all columns with matching names are compared.
 If array-valued, a two-element array should be provided, containing the columns to compare for the left and right tables, respectively.
 If a one-element array or a string value is provided, the same column names will be drawn from both tables.
 If function-valued, should be a two-table table expression that returns a boolean value.
 When providing a custom predicate, note that join key values can be arrays or objects, and that normal join semantics do not consider null or undefined values to be equal (that is, `null !== null`).
 Use the [op.equal](op#equal) function to handle these cases.

 *Examples*